 1. Can you paint over old paint?

-You can paint over old paint, but there are a few things to keep in mind.
+You can paint over old paint, but a few things should be taken into account.
 The old paint surface must be intact and clean.
 If the paint is peeling or cracked, it should be removed.
 Additionally, old paint and new paint can react with each other, so before painting you should make sure you’re using the right type of paint over the old paint surface.
 For example, water-based paint doesn’t always adhere well to heavily chalking oil-based paint without primer or careful preparation.
-You can test the durability of old paint according to Dulux instructions:

 Usually when painting over old paint, one coat is enough, as long as bare wood areas have been primed, but sometimes it’s good to apply two coats of topcoat.
 Especially if the old paint is dark and the new color is lighter, or if the paint is worn and dirty.
 If the paint is flaking and in poor condition, it’s better to remove it completely in those areas before repainting.